 Mobile Homes– Built before June 1976 (not constructed according to HUD regulations) They do not appraise in real estate transactions and generally, a buyer cannot get a 30-year fixed loan or Mobile Homes.

 Single Wide Trailers — built before 1976 are generally considered Mobile homes, see above.

-Manufactured Homes — Manufactured homes are regulated by HUD, are appraised differently than other homes, but buyers can typically get financing for a 30 year fixed loan.
+Manufactured Homes — Manufactured homes are regulated by HUD and are appraised differently than other homes, but buyers can typically get financing for a 30-year fixed loan.